sveltejs/svelte/.changeset/odd-shirts-hear.md

 ---
-'svelte': minor
+'svelte': patch
 ---

-Add accessibility warnings for buttons and anchors without explicit labels and content
+feat: Add accessibility warnings for buttons and anchors without explicit labels and content